tedee-com/tedee-lock-ble-api-doc/docs/source/howtos/establish-ptls-session.rst

 How to establish PTLS session
 =============================

-As a security library we recommend using `MbedTLS <https://github.com/ARMmbed/mbedtls>`_.
+As a security library, we recommend using `MbedTLS <https://github.com/ARMmbed/mbedtls>`_.

 To startup establishing PTLS session you need to: